CASE + Wiki

 5. Unified knowledge base

-• Unified look and feel achieved by using predefined templates
+• A unified look and feel is achieved by using predefined templates.

 6. All artifacts stored in a single repository

-• All artifacts are stored as unique objects in the database together with their relationships
+• All artifacts are stored as unique objects in the database along with their relationships.

-• It is easy to search objects, export them in various data formats and track relationships between them
+• It is easy to search for objects, export them in various data formats, and track relationships between them.

 7. Modeling